ssc-dsai/canchat-v2/REBASE_CHECKLIST.md

 ### **2. User Interface Changes**
 #### **General UI**
-- [ ] **Redesigned Prompt Create/Edit Page**: Verify that the UI for creating/editing prompts is functional and matches design specifications.
+- [x] **Redesigned Prompt Create/Edit Page**: Verify that the UI for creating/editing prompts is functional and matches design specifications.
-- [ ] **Translation Button Relocation**: Confirm the translation button is accessible from the sidebar menu, and no longer in the settings modal.
+- [x] **Translation Button Relocation**: Confirm the translation button is accessible from the sidebar menu, and no longer in the settings modal.
-- [ ] **Help Button Placement**: Confirm the help button is accessible from the top-right menu and operational.
+- [x] **Help Button Placement**: Confirm the help button is accessible from the top-right menu and operational.
 - [ ] **Error Messages UI**: Verify that new error handling descriptions appear correctly in middleware-related interfaces/pages.
-- [ ] **Improved Prompt View**: Test dark/light mode compatibility and confirm text visibility adjustments.
+- [x] **Improved Prompt View**: Test dark/light mode compatibility and confirm text visibility adjustments.
-- [ ] **Default Suggestions Spacing**: Confirm AI suggestion text has a space at the start of the sentence.
+- [x] **Default Suggestions Spacing**: Confirm AI suggestion text has a space at the start of the sentence.

-#### **Navigation Enhancements**
-- [ ] **Sidebar Accessibility**: Ensure new features are properly discoverable in the redesigned sidebar.

 ---

 ### **3. Multilingual Features**
 #### **EN/FR Localization**
-- [ ] **Documentation Links**: Confirm both English and French documentation links work correctly.
+- [x] **Documentation Links**: Confirm both English and French documentation links work correctly.
-- [ ] **Training Courses Links**: Verify the English and French training course links are functional.
+- [x] **Training Courses Links**: Verify the English and French training course links are functional.
-- [ ] **Model Descriptions**: Confirm that model descriptions render in both official languages.
+- [x] **Model Descriptions**: Confirm that model descriptions render in both official languages.
-- [ ] **Banner Localization**: Test that localized banners display announcements effectively in multiple languages.
+- [x] **Banner Localization**: Test that localized banners display announcements effectively in multiple languages.
 - [ ] **Translation Accuracy**: Verify missing translations have been addressed and improved.

 ---